jg-digital-media/jgdm-100DaysOfCode/work/log/round-8.md

 # R8D90: Wednesday 09 March 2022

-  +  Working on Cartoon Chros and CreativeIO
+  +  Working on Cartoon Chris and CreativeIO

   + **Technologies Used** - HTML5, CSS